yuya-isaka/Nimcc/Readme.md

 # Nimcc: A mini C compiler written in Nim (WIP)

 ## Prerequisites

-- A Docker environment or a native 64-bit Linux environment on x86_64 architecture.
+- Either a Docker environment or a native Linux environment on x86_64.

     - MacOS is quite compatible with Linux at the source level of assembly, but not fully compatible.

 ## Setup

-### Setting up the environment using Docker
+### Docker Setup

 - Setting up the Linux development environment using a Dockerfile.

-    - The environment will include the following tools installed: [nim](https://nim-lang.org/), gcc, make, binutils, libc6-dev.
+    - The environment will include the following tools installed: [nim](https://nim-lang.org/), gcc, make, binutils, libc6-dev gdb sudo.

 - The code below assumes that Nimcc repository is cloned directly under `$HOME` directory.

-- Create a Docker container named 'nimcc' from an image.
-(Feel free to change the name of the container as you like.)
+- To create and start the Docker container named 'nimcc' (you can change the container name as desired), execute:

     ```
-    Open the directory containing the Dockerfile and type
+    Open the directory containing the Dockerfile and type:

     $ docker build -t nimcc .
     $ docker run --rm -it -w /home/user/Nimcc -v $HOME/Nimcc:/home/user/Nimcc nimcc
     ```

-### Setting up the environment on Linux (x86_64)
+### Native Linux Setup (x86_64)

-- The environment setup on a native Linux system mirrors the Docker environment, ensuring consistency across platforms.
+- Setting up the native Linux system by directly installing the necessary development tools.

-- Install the necessary tools directly on your Linux system
+- Execute the following commands to install the required tools:

     ```
     $ sudo apt update